María Josefa Acevedo Sánchez: Career

 Acevedo wrote formal verse, essays, and biographies of famous contemporaries and notable members of her family by blood or by marriage that were published and widely circulated during her lifetime.

-The first of Acevedo's books to be published was a cross between a long-form essay and instruction manual on married life titled Ensayo sobre los deberes de los casados.
-Due to Acevedo's misgivings about the quality of her writing and her resulting fear that the book would be harshly judged, the earliest editions of the work were published anonymously.
-The book proved very popular, however, and years later, a fifth edition was released with authorial attribution.
+The first of Acevedo's books to be published was titled Ensayo sobre los deberes de los casadosa, a cross between a long-form essay and instruction manual on married life.
+Due to Acevedo's misgivings about the quality of her writing and her fear of harsh judgement, the earliest editions of the work were published anonymously.
+Despite her concerns, the book proved very popular, however, and years later, a fifth edition was released with her name attributed as the author.

-Cuadros de la vida privada de algunos granadinos, a book collecting short stories by Acevedo with plots drawn from the author's own life and notorious contemporary events, was published posthumously.
+Cuadros de la vida privada de algunos granadinos, a book collecting short stories by Acevedo with plots drawn from her own life and notorious contemporary events, was published posthumously.

-Acevedo also wrote a stage play in two acts titled La coqueta burlada, a novel, an autobiography, and other papers that were never published, some of which were purportedly lost to fire.
+Acevedo also wrote a two-act stage play titled La coqueta burlada, a novel, an autobiography, and other works that were never published, some of which were purportedly lost to fire.

 Marriage and children

 Acevedo was married to lawyer and politician Diego Fernándo Gómez.
-Together, they had two daughters, Amalia and Rosa.
-Acevedo also adopted a son, Joaquín.
-Her children married and had children of their own, among them Colombian politician and poet Adolfo León Gómez.
+Together, they had two daughters, Amalia and Rosa and adopted a son, Joaquín.
+Her children later married and had children of their own, among them Colombian politician and poet Adolfo León Gómez.

 Death

 In the final years of her life, Acevedo resided in her daughter Rosa's home in the countryside.
-She died there on 19 January 1861, and was buried in nearby Pasca, Cundinamarca.
+She died there on 19 January 1861 and was buried in the nearby town of Pasca, Cundinamarca.